 If your company’s existing information is already scattered throughout multiple platforms, don’t fret.
 With Tettra, you can aggregate information from Google Docs, Dropbox, GitHub, and more applications all into your internal wiki.

-Another benefit of storing all of your information in one place is slashing the number of questions your employees ask and the amount of time you spend answering them.
+Another benefit of storing all of your information in a single place is slashing the number of questions your employees ask and the amount of time you spend answering them.

 In October 2019, Slack discovered that their paid customers spend more than 90 minutes actively messaging their colleagues each workday.
 It’s likely that many of those messages are from team members asking questions or requesting clarifications.
 That’s a lot of back-and-forth you can snip out of your day.

-However, even though your company might have an internal wiki, people still tend to ask team managers questions because it’s the path of least resistance.
+However, even though your company might have a single source of information, people still tend to ask team managers questions because it’s the path of least resistance.

 Recovering a fraction of these precious minutes could boost your team’s overall productivity.
 To achieve this, consider developing a strong culture of documentation.
 The first step in doing this is making it known to your entire company that all of your information and processes are in your wiki.